S-Solomon/Still-kd-hamburger-menu/README.md

 # Still-kd-hamburger-menu

-Easiest Implementation of a hamburger menu
+Easiest Implementation of a responsive hamburger menu